 Sales of residential condominium units that are on installment basis are supported by post-dated checks from the buyers.
 Titles to properties sold are not released unless full payment is received.
 In case of leasing operation, tenants are subjected to credit evaluation and are required to put up security deposits and pay advance rentals, if necessary.

 For the hotel operation, hotel guests who wish to avail of a credit line are subjected to the normal credit investigation and checking.
 References are required including review of the customer's financial position and earnings.
-Approval of a credit line, but special ad hoc arrangements are allowed.
+Approval of a credit line is performed by the Financial Controller and the General Manager.
+A guest may not be given a line, but special ad hoc arrangements are allowed.
 It usually requires deposits, prepayments or credit card guarantees as collaterals.
 Existing credit lines are reviewed annually.
-The balances due from customers are considered as high grade financial assets.
+The balances due from customers are considered as high-grade financial assets.